Language Theory

 Definition by Generation

 We can give a formalized set of rules that systematically generate all and only those strings in the language.
 The language is then the set of all string generated by the language.
+The primary mechanism for this is the generative grammar.

 Definition by Recognition

 We can give a formal definition of a process that determines, for a given string, whether or not it is in the language.
 The language is then the set of all strings recognized by the process.
+A analytic grammar is common for this approach.

 Generative Grammars

-A generative grammar is a list of rules that generates all and only those strings in a particular language.
-The rules have variables that get replaced in order to generate the actual strings of the language.
-Here’s a grammar for our floating point numeral language.
-The alphabet for this language is $\{ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ., E, e, +, – \}$.
-Our grammar will use four variables, $\{ \mathit{numeral}, \mathit{fractionalPart}, \mathit{exponentPart}, \mathit{digit} \}$:
+Let’s create a a grammar for our floating point numeral language.
+Recall the alphabet for this language is $\{ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ., E, e, +, – \}$.
+We’ll use four variables, $\{ \mathit{numeral}, \mathit{fractionalPart}, \mathit{exponentPart}, \mathit{digit} \}$.
+The rules will be:

 $ \begin{array}{lcl} \mathit{numeral} & \longrightarrow & \mathit{digit}^+ \; \mathit{fractionalPart}? \; \mathit{exponentPart}?\\ \mathit{fractionalPart} & \longrightarrow & \texttt{"."} \; \mathit{digit}^+ \\ \mathit{exponentPart} & \longrightarrow & (\texttt{"E"} | \texttt{"e"}) \; (\texttt{"+"} | \texttt{"–"})? \;\mathit{digit}^+ \\ \mathit{digit} & \longrightarrow & \texttt{"0"} .. \texttt{"9"} \end{array} $